-- The Francophone community sector will designate in due course the organization acting as the sector's primary interlocutor in advocacy and dialogue on public policy. - The Francophone community sector further recognizes community network leaders as key advocates on issues of special interest. - The Department of Canadian Heritage recognizes the Francophone community of Ontario's democratic choices in selecting its key advocates.
+- The Acadian and Francophone community sector recognizes the Société Saint-Thomas-d'Aquin (SSTA) as the sector's key interlocutor in advocacy and dialogue on public policy. - The Acadian and Francophone community sector further recognizes community network leaders as key advocates on issues of special interest.

+The Department of Canadian Heritage recognizes the democratic choices of Prince Edward Island's Acadian and Francophone community sector in selecting its key advocates.